-ASTRONICS CORPORATION Annual Meeting of Shareholders May 21, 2020 at 10:00 AM CT

-This proxy is solicited by the Board of Directors
+ASTRONICS CORPORATION Annual Meeting of Shareholders May 23, 2022 at 10:00 AM ET This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoint(s) Peter J. Gundermann and Julie M. Davis or either of them, as proxies, each with the power to appoint (his/her) substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of (Common/Class B) stock of ASTRONICS CORPORATION that the shareholder(s) is/are entitled to vote at the Annual Meeting of shareholder(s) to be held at 10:00 AM, CT on May 21, 2020 at Astronics Connectivity Systems & Certification Corp., 804 S. Northpoint Blvd, Waukegan, IL 60085 and any adjournment or postponement thereof.
+The shareholder(s) hereby appoint(s) Peter J. Gundermann and Julie M. Davis, or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of (Common/Class B) stock of ASTRONICS CORPORATION that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 10:00 AM, ET on May 23, 2022 at Astronics Luminescent Systems, Inc., 4 Lucent Drive, Lebanon, New Hampshire 03766 and any adjournment or postponement thereof.